Apple Pay: United States

+Europe

 In June 2020, it was announced that the European Commission (EC) will take two probes against Apple, one focused on Apple Pay.
 According to EC, Apple was abusing its control of its payment wallet by blocking third-party payment access to the NFC hardware that enabled contactless payments.
 Apple opposed the claim and cited the COVID-19 pandemic as a cause of the increased number of people using contactless paying.

 Availability

 Supported countries

-Apple Pay can be used with cards issued in 76 countries and territories worldwide, plus South Korea, where its launch set to take place in the future.It can also be used in some “unsupported” countries, albeit only with foreign cards.
+Apple Pay can be used with any EMV contactless terminal globally as long as the customer is using a supported card.
+At least one issuer in each of the following 97 countries and territories issues such cards.